moneroexamples/access-blockchain-in-cpp/README.md

 # Objective
 There's been a lot of talk in Monero about viewkeys.
 But how do you actually use them?
 Well, they can be used to to check which transaction's outputs in a given block belong to a given address.
-Without the private viewkey of associated with the given Monero address it is not possible to check check how much xmr there are in that address.
-The same if we know that a given transaction was sent to the given address, it is not possible to check which outputs of that transaction actually are meant to belong to the address without viewkey of that address.
-The viewkey allows to filter out outputs not not bind to the address.
+Without the private viewkey associated with the given Monero address, it is not possible to check how much Monero there are in that address.
+The same, if we know that a given transaction was sent to a specific address, it is not possible to check in a blockchain which outputs of that transaction actually were meant to belong to that address without the private viewkey of that address.
+The viewkey allows to filter out outputs not bind to the address.

-This is already possible using
- [XMR test](http://xmrtests.llcoins.net/checktx.html) website.
-And this is good, since it allows us to very results obtained using this example with those provided by XMR test website.
+Checking if any of a transaction's outputs are belong to a given address with the private viewkey of that address is already possible using [XMR test](http://xmrtests.llcoins.net/checktx.html) website.
+This is very good, since it allows us to very the results obtained using this example with those provided by that website.

 # Pre-requsits